 The RA4/T0CKI/C1OUT pin is a Schmitt Trigger input.
-All other PORTA pins have TTL input levels and full CMOS output drivers.
+All other PORTA pins have TTL input levels.
+All PORTA pins have full CMOS output drivers.

 The TRISA register controls the direction of the PORTA pins, even when they are being used as analog inputs.
 The user must ensure the bits in the TRISA register are maintained set when using them as analog inputs.